 Python was first released to the public in 1991 by its creator, Guido van Rossum.
 The language is designed with a philosophy that emphasizes code readability and simplicity.
 One key feature of Python is its interpreted nature, where each command is executed line by line.

-Python has a more compact syntax than Java, which can make it easier to learn and test applications with less time and effort.
-Unlike Java, which requires compilation of the whole program before execution, you may run it as you type lines into the terminal.
-Other popular interpreted languages include JavaScript, in addition to Ruby and PHP.
+Python has a more compact syntax than Java, which can make it easier to learn and allows for faster testing of applications with less time and effort.
+Unlike Java, which requires compilation of the whole program before execution, Python can be run interactively by typing lines directly into the terminal.
+Other popular interpreted languages include JavaScript, Ruby, and PHP.
+Python development allows programmers to use different programming approaches simultaneously.
+Due to its flexibility, Python may be employed for more than just object-oriented programming.
+According to Google Trends, Python has become more popular than Java.

 The programming community widely uses Java for both server-side and client-side projects.
 However, data scientists and machine learning professionals frequently utilize Python because of its many helpful libraries, such as Scikit-learn and Pandas.
 Platforms like Google Search, iRobot, and YouTube would not exist without this language’s involvement in their creation.